EugeneEl/eugeneel.atricles/_posts/2017-04-17-UI-tips-and-hacks.md

 height for each UITableViewCell.
 Luckily from iOS 8 we can use [self-sizing cells](https://developer.apple.com/library/content/documentation/UserExperience/Conceptual/AutolayoutPG/WorkingwithSelf-SizingTableViewCells.html) so iOS will automatically calclate entire cell size based on its content and constraints.
 However in some cases we still need to provide cell height explicitly.
 For example when cell also contains UITableView (aggregated cells).
-Old-schoold way is to calculate height of all cells based on the tableView dataSource.
+Old-school way is to calculate height of all cells based on the tableView dataSource.

 We can do it simpler: